 All federal income tax withholding reported on

 Don't report on Form 945 federal income tax withheld on distributions to participants from nonqualified pension plans (including nongovernmental section 457(b) plans) and some other deferred compensation arrangements that are treated as wages and are reported on Form W-2.
 Report such withholding on Form 941 or Form 944.
-See Pub.
+See Distributions from nonqualified pension plans and deferred compensation plans in the Reminders section of Pub.
 15 for more information.

 Compensation paid to H-2A visa holders.

 Generally, report compensation of $600 or more paid to foreign agricultural workers who entered the country on H-2A visas on Form W-2 and Form 943.
 However, if an H-2A visa worker didn't provide the employer with a taxpayer identification number, the employee is subject to backup withholding.
 The employer must report the wages and backup withholding on Form 1099-MISC.
 The employer must also report the backup withholding on Form 945, line 2.
 For more information on foreign agricultural workers on H-2A visas, go to IRS.gov/H2A.